Entry-level employment programs

 - APS 3 level salary.

-After successfully completing the program, participants continue to work in a permanent full-time position within the department and may be advanced to a higher classification level.
+After successfully completing the program, participants continue to work in a permanent full-time position within the department and may advance to a higher classification level.

 Find out more about the Indigenous Australian Government Development Program.